Real Estate and Personal Property Tax

 • Non-Profit Organizations: 12%

 In other words, if you own a business property that has an appraised value of $1 million, the property will have an assessed value of $250,000.
+There is a partial exception to this simple calculation.

-For residences, including mobile homes, the first $20,000 of Appraised Value is not subject to the school general levy.
+For residences, including mobile homes, the first $20,000 of appraised value is not subject to the school general levy.
 This makes residences have two assessed values for calculating taxes.
-The first is 11.5% of the total Appraised Value.
-The second is 11.5% of the total Appraised Value reduced by $20,000.
-In other words, a $100,000 home will have an Assessed Value of $11,500 and a second Assessed Value of $9,200.
+The first is 11.5% of the total appraised value.
+The second is 11.5% of the total appraised value reduced by $20,000.
+In other words, a $100,000 home will have an assessed value of $11,500 and a second assessed value of $9,200.
 This distinction will be important when calculating taxes.

 Examples